All-Hands-AI/OpenHands/docs/modules/usage/how-to/gui-mode.md

 ### GitHub Token Setup

-The `GITHUB_TOKEN` is provided to OpenHands in GUI mode through two methods:
+You can provide a `GITHUB_TOKEN` is provided to OpenHands through two methods:

-1. Direct input: Users can manually input their GitHub token (in OSS mode)
+1. When running locally: You can manually input your GitHub token
-2. GitHub OAuth: Token is obtained through GitHub OAuth authentication (in SaaS mode)
+2. When using online: The token is obtained through GitHub OAuth authentication

-Once a user arrives at the `/app` route with a valid GitHub token, it is automatically exported to the shell environment for the agent to use.
+If this token exists, it is automatically exported to the shell environment for the agent to use.

 ### Advanced Settings